singhdeepesh/numerical-relativity/README.md

 HOW TO USE : -

-1. Install gravipy and scipy modules in python using :- sudo pip install gravipy , sudo pip install scipy
+1. Install gravipy and scipy modules in python using :- sudo pip install gravipy and sudo pip install scipy